 If there is an ombudsman overseeing the business you’re dealing with, then make it clear you will be referring the dispute there eight weeks after it started.
-That is the normal time you have to wait before an ombudsman will consider a case unless it has reached a deadlock earlier.
-The service is free for consumers but companies have to pay £500 or so per case: an incentive to make them act.
+That’s the normal time you have to wait before an ombudsman will consider a case, unless it has reached a deadlock earlier.
+The service is free for consumers but companies have to pay a sum in the hundreds of pounds per case: an incentive to make them act.

 Go to the ombudsman

 Check whether there is an ombudsman who can help you.
 Remember, Ombudsman require you to have already tried to settle the dispute before contacting them.

 The Retail Ombudsman can take complaints about any firm which sells goods or services to individuals, including shops, gyms, supermarkets, garden centres, or petrol stations.
 It does not deal with a business which is already covered by another Ombudsman scheme, such as financial services, property, utilities, solicitors, accountants, builders and car outlets.
 It also covers sales through websites that are based in the UK.

 Complaints can cover any aspect of the sale including refunds, delivery, faulty descriptions and clarity of pricing.

 Financial services companies have to be part of the Financial Ombudsman Service.
 Call it on 0800 023 4567 or 0300 123 9123 for advice; online, it’s www.financial-ombudsman.org.uk.

 There is also a separate ombudsman for disputes about pension schemes and how they are run (www.pensions-ombudsman.org.uk, 020 7630 2200).